 Section 2.
-Notice of such meeting shall be mailed to members of all committees and to the Board of Directors by first class mail not later than twenty days prior to the date of said meeting.
+Notice of such meeting shall be mailed or emailed to members of all committees and to the Board of Directors by first class mail or to current email on file not later than twenty days prior to the date of said meeting.

 Section 3.
 The purpose of such meeting may be primarily informational in nature.
 Reports shall be submitted by each committee as to its respective activities, programs or plans.
 In addition to the exchange of information, the Board of Directors may conduct such business relative to the reports of the various committees as may appear appropriate and as authorized by these By-Laws.

 ARTICLE XIII – Conducting Business Meetings by Mail

 Section 1.
 With the approval of the Board of Directors, business of the Association may be conducted by mail or email to those members providing current email addresses.
 Notice of the proposed action shall be mailed to the membership by first class mail or emailed to those members who have chosen electronic communication.
 A statement setting forth the question at issue shall be included in the mailing along with the ballot.
 A minimum of twenty-five percent of bona fide ballots must be returned.
 If twenty-five percent or more of said ballots are returned, a majority of the votes cast shall decide the question at issue, and the Board of Directors shall thereupon declare the result binding upon the Association, unless these By-Laws or the Declaration of Restrictive Covenants provide for some other method for adoption of the question at issue.

 ARTICLE XIV – Distribution of Assets After Dissolution